hoangthuc701/queue_overflow/README.md

 ## Make file .env (see file .env.example)
 ## Run
 > docker-compose up

+In the browser type localhost:5000, you will see the application is running

 ## Stop
 > docker-compose down
 ## Remove image